 Pollution’s Impact on Skin

-Your first thought may be to question how pollution can really damage skin.
+Your first thought may be to question how pollution can damage the skin.
 Isn’t it just the air?
-Well, it turns out that contaminated air can have a real impact on your complexion.
+Well, it turns out that contaminated air can have a tangible impact on your complexion.

-Particulate matter, in the form of tiny droplets of soot, smog, and other pollutants, are in the air all around us in cities.
-As areas become more urbanized with more factories and a higher density of people living in a common area, the particulate matter in the air gets worse.
+Particulate matter, in the form of tiny droplets of soot, smog, and other pollutants, is in the air around us in cities.
+As areas become more urbanized with more factories and a higher density of people living in common areas, the particulate matter in the air worsens.

 These tiny particles can even infiltrate the pores on your skin!
 By entering the epidermis, the outer layer of the skin, these particles can disrupt the health of your skin.

-The epidermis is opened to free radicals at this point.
-A free radical is a fragment of a molecule that can cause oxidative stress in your cells.
-When there is an imbalance between free radicals and antioxidant defense, skin cells can become damaged and even die.
+The epidermis is open to free radicals at this point.
+A free radical is a molecule fragment that can cause oxidative stress in your cells.
+Skin cells can become damaged and even die when there is an imbalance between free radicals and antioxidant defense.

 As we age, our natural ability to fight off free radicals diminishes.
 These unstable or fragment molecules bounce around inside your cells like a pinball, which destroys the mechanisms your body naturally has to prevent skin from aging.

-Exposure to free radicals through pollution, can lead to uneven skin tone, dullness, roughness, hyperpigmentation, fine lines, wrinkles, dryness, and other signs of aging.
+Exposure to free radicals through pollution can lead to uneven skin tone, dullness, roughness, hyperpigmentation, fine lines, wrinkles, dryness, and other signs of aging.
 Just as UV rays can damage skin, pollution can also affect your complexion.
-In fact, studies suggest that women living in big cities age faster than those residing in more rural areas.
+Studies suggest that women in big cities age faster than those in more rural areas.

 You don’t have to move to protect your skin from the effects of pollution.
-While there are many factors outside your control, such as pollution levels in your city of residence, there is one critical thing under your control: your skincare routine.
+While many factors are outside your control, such as pollution levels in your city of residence, one critical thing is under your control: your skincare routine.
 If you haven’t considered the effects of pollution on your complexion, it’s time to start.

-Are you doing enough to protect your skin?
+Could you tell me if you are doing enough to protect your skin?

 We’ve talked before about the importance of wearing sunscreen daily.
 Providing a barrier between your skin and the sun protects your complexion from harmful UVA/UVB rays and prevents burning and signs of aging.
 Although we have emphasized the importance of sunscreen, it is just as critical to consider anti-pollution skincare.

 Why antioxidants?
-Because they are able to prevent the oxidation of your skin cells and round up the molecule fragments that have a damaging effect on skin.
+Because they can prevent the oxidation of your skin cells and round up the molecule fragments that damage the skin.

-Antioxidants have become a buzzword in food trends, but that isn’t the only place you can find antioxidants.
+Antioxidants have become a buzzword in food trends, but that isn’t the only place to find antioxidants.
 They are also found in many anti-pollution skincare products.
-To keep free radicals from damaging the basic functions of your skin cells, we recommend using products with antioxidants.
+To keep free radicals from damaging the essential functions of your skin cells, we recommend using products with antioxidants.

 Use Lipochroman® for the Best Results

-This is the highest potency, strongest antioxidant on the market.
+This is the highest potency and most potent antioxidant on the market.

-At the same time, this powerful antioxidant improves the appearance and texture of skin including multiple signs of aging such as fine lines, wrinkles, loss of elasticity, skin redness and inflammation, and uneven pigment.
+At the same time, this potent antioxidant improves skin's appearance and texture, including multiple signs of aging such as fine lines, wrinkles, loss of elasticity, skin redness and inflammation, and uneven pigment.

-The active ingredient in Lipochroman® prevents premature aging; its efficacy against oxidative stress — which leads to damage in cells — is greater than other well-known agents in the skin care industry, such as Resveratrol, Vitamin E, and Ferulic Acid.
+The active ingredient in Lipochroman® prevents premature aging; its efficacy against oxidative stress — which leads to damage in cells — is more significant than other well-known agents in the skin care industry, such as Resveratrol, Vitamin E, and Ferulic Acid.

 The World’s Strongest Antioxidant in Skin Care Products